nf-core/metatdenovo/docs/output.md

 #### FastQC

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
 It provides information about the quality score distribution across your reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
 For further reading and documentation see the [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
-FastQC runs in trimgalore therefore its output can be found in Trimgalore's folder.
+FastQC runs in Trim galore! therefore its output can be found in Trimgalore's folder.

 <details markdown="1">
 <summary>Output files</summary>